-- 1. All participants must meet the eligibility requirements listed in the Intramural Sports Participant Handbook.
-Each participant must be a current UVA student or UVA Rec member, and must purchase an Intramural Sports Pass for the semester in which the activity is taking place.
+- 1. All participants must meet the eligibility requirements listed in the Intramural Sports Captains' Guide.
+Each player must be a current UVA student or UVA Rec Member.
 All expired memberships must be updated before the individual may play in any game.
 Each player must present a valid UVA Student ID or current UVA Rec Membership Card before each contest in order to be eligible to participate.
-Any games in which an ineligible player signs in will be considered a forfeit. - Teams are responsible for keeping their players and spectators under control.
+Any games in which an ineligible player signs in will be considered a forfeit. - 2.
+Teams are responsible for keeping their players and spectators under control.

 Misconduct of players, coaches, managers or spectators can result in penalty, ejection or forfeiture of the game.
 Spectators must also remain within the areas designated by Intramural Sports staff. - 3.
 Alcoholic beverages, tobacco, and pets are prohibited from all intramural contests. - 4.
-IM Sports Officials/Supervisors will have absolute authority during the contest and can make decisions on any matter or question not specifically covered in the rules. - The 2023 & 2024 NIRSA Flag & Touch Football Rules will govern play, with the modifications listed in sections below.
+IM Sports Officials/Supervisors will have absolute authority during the contest and can make decisions on any matter or question not specifically covered in the rules. - 5.
+The current NIRSA Flag & Touch Football Rules will govern play, with the modifications listed in sections below.